owagner/modbus2mqtt/README.md

 It states whether the module is currently running and connected to the broker (1) and to the Modbus interface (2).

+We also maintain a "connected"-Topic for each poller.
+This is useful when using Modbus RTU with multiple slave devices because a non-responsive device can be detected.

 Writing to Modbus coils and registers
 ------------------------------------------------